pknell/gitlab-terraform/blog.md

 Go to the project's settings, "Settings --> CD/CD --> Runners", click the "Disable Shared Runners" button (because we'll be using our own runner), and copy the registration token (for use later):
 ![Disable Shared Runners and Copy Runner Token](https://raw.githubusercontent.com/pknell/gitlab-terraform/master/blog-images/runner-token.png)

+### Create Each AWS Account and IAM User

+You'll need 2 or 3 AWS accounts.
+You can [create them](https://aws.amazon.com/free), or use existing ones.

-In each AWS account, if you're following the recommended practice of using an IAM user (rather than the root account credentials), make sure your user has console access and sufficient permissions to create the CloudFormation stack.
-The DevOps account's user will need administrative access to: IAM, Lambda, and EC2.
-The "Staging" and "Production" account's user will need administrative access to: IAM, S3, DynamoDB, and EC2.
+In each AWS account, if you're following [the recommended practice of using an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)
+(rather than the root account credentials), make sure your user has console access and sufficient permissions:
+* For the DevOps account: administrative access to IAM, Lambda, and EC2
+* For the Staging and Production accounts: administrative access to IAM, S3, DynamoDB

+**Disclaimer: You're responsible for AWS costs in your accounts**--but I have designed this article to stay within the "Free Tier" because it only creates one t2.micro EC2 instance in each account.
+Please remember to clean-up when you're done by deleting the CloudFormation stacks and terminating EC2 instance(s) in each account.

 ## Deploy the GitLab Runner